CodesmithLLC/build-with-the-spotify-api/README.md

 A full-stack web application that lets users view their top Spotify tracks and artists using the Spotify Web API.
 Built with React (frontend) and Express.js (backend).

+_Note: `vanilla-js-example` is a simplified, standalone example of how to use the Spotify Web API in a vanilla JavaScript application._
+_Please see its README for more details._

 ## Features

 - 🎵 **Spotify Authentication** - Secure OAuth 2.0 login with Spotify